Ruhama Avraham

-Ruhama Avraham Balila (רוחמה אברהם בלילא; born 29 January 1964) is an Israeli politician who served as a member of the Knesset for Likud and Kadima between 2003 and 2013.
+Ruhama Avraham Balila (רוחמה אברהם בלילא; born 29 January 1964) is an Israeli former politician who served as a member of the Knesset for Likud and Kadima between 2003 and 2013.
 She also held the positions of Deputy minister of interior, Minister of Tourism and Minister without Portfolio responsible for liaison with the Knesset and was in charge of the Israel's 60th Independence Day celebrations.

 Biography

 Avraham was born in Rishon LeZion.
 Graduated from the Rakusin School in Ramla in the field of drafting machines.
 She holds a B.A. in political science from Bar-Ilan University. and an MBA from Peres Academic Center, specializing in Organizational Management and Human Resources).

 Political career

-She began her political career as an assistant to Likud general manager Avigdor Lieberman in the early 1990s.
-In 1994–1999, she served as the bureau chief of the opposition leader and later prime minister Benjamin Netanyahu.
+She began her political career as an assistant to Likud general manager Avigdor Lieberman in the early 1990s. from 1993 to 1999, she served as the Chief of Staff for then opposition leader Benjamin Netanyahu.
 She later served as a selection advisor to the Minister of National Infrastructures for Lieberman.